Together, we can #MakeNukesHistory

 An open letter from Hollywood

-In an open letter published in The Los Angeles Times, artists and advocates call for an end to the nuclear weapons era Oppenheimer started.
+In an open letter published in The Los Angeles Times, artists and advocates called for an end to the nuclear weapons era Oppenheimer started.